hozumi/mongodb-session/README.md

 ## Usage
 ### functional way
 Using **ring.middleware.session**.
-Following example originated from [sandbar-examples](https://github.com/brentonashworth/sandbar-examples/blob/master/sessions/src/sandbar/examples/session_demo.clj).
+Following examples are originated from [sandbar-examples](https://github.com/brentonashworth/sandbar-examples/blob/master/sessions/src/sandbar/examples/session_demo.clj).
     (ns hello
       (:use [ring.middleware.session]
             [hozumi.mongodb-session]))

+    (mongo! :db "mydb" :host "127.0.0.1")

     (def app (-> handler
                (wrap-session {:store (mongodb-store)})))

-Then, you can use session like in-memory session.
+Then, you can use mongodb session in the same way as in-memory one.
     (defn functional-handler
       "Functional style of working with a session."
       [request]